 Riga sure has some cool cafes and restaurants to dine at.
 To know all about these spots check out my detailed post on cafes & dining in Riga.

-In and around the old town, there are limited options for food but I would recommend having the waffles at &COFFEE Riga and the vegan burger at Hedgehog in the Fog.
+In and around the old town, there are limited options for food but I would recommend having the vegan burger at Hedgehog in the Fog.
 If you walk a bit outside the old town you can find more places to dine such as Garda Pupa – a vegetarian lunch buffet (very affordable prices).

 I have to let you in on this tip – eating purely plant based food is THE safe bet.
 While travelling, it’s especially important to watch what you eat.
-I’m happy to say that I’ve seldom had any stomach issues in the years I’ve been fully plant-based (except once when I worked out right after eating, but that’s the only time I remember feeling sick).
+I’m happy to say that I’ve seldom had any stomach issues in the years I’ve been fully plant-based (except once when I worked out right after eating).
 I also think it’s because we choose to eat relatively healthy food and a lot of vegan restaurants serve health/whole food dishes.

 Extra info: Shops in Riga were surprisingly vegan friendly – at least the small department store by our hotel was filled with vegan products!
 You definitely won’t go hungry here.